Start Your Own Union

 volunteers and officials shafted Mr Jervis and the Employment

-Appeals Trubunal agreed with us that this is standard pracice.
+party) agreed with us that this is standard pracice.
+If you're

-If you're employing Mr Ramsey and are not sure whether to get
+employing Mr Ramsey and are not sure whether to get rid of him

-rid of him or get rid of the staff who he bullies, we make it
+or get rid of the staff who he bullies, we make it simple: we

-simple: we help you get rid of the junior staff every time by
+help you get rid of the junior staff every time by pretending

-pretending to be a union, taking their money and them letting
+to be a union, taking the junior staff's money and then letting-down

 What better proof could you need that we are the union to recognise?